Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

 Goals
 ----------

-* Developing a simple and easy to use web framework.
+* Simple and easy to use web framework.
 * The web framework should be flexiable and easy to extend.
 * The web framework should be able to be deployed in different platforms.
-* Providing enough sample codes for using this framework.
+* Provision of enough sample code.
-* Providing concise and easy to understand documentation for this framework.
+* Provision of concise and easy to understand documentation.